-If tax collectors had to add out of their own pockets ten percent to the money they collect, we should all have much smaller assessments.
+If tax collectors had to add out of their own pockets ten per cent. to the money they collect, we should all have much smaller assessments.
 The restoration of the conception of the responsibility of the individual for his acts, whether or not those acts are done under the orders of someone else is, in my opinion, essential to a better and more stable world, and I would particularly commend to your attention the habit of identifying actions with men rather than with systems.

-You will, in fact, be assisting those men to recognize their responsibility, which it is obvious is far from being the case at the present time have no intention whatever of so doing.
-But I would emphasize the immense advantage possessed by small and comparatively mobile communities in obtaining control over their own policy, and urge you to resist any suggestion which would diminish that advantage.
+You will, in fact, be assisting those men to recognise their responsibility, which it is obvious is far from being the case at the present time.

+It would be an impertinence for me to comment on local politics, and I have no intention whatever of so doing.
+But I would emphasise the immense advantage possessed by small and comparatively mobile communities in obtaining control over their own policy, and urge you to resist any suggestion which would diminish that advantage.
 It is the settled policy of international finance to diminish local sovereignty, and it should be your policy to increase it.